 The fourth question is: Should X take any action to inform the Chancellor of the conservator's alleged wrongdoing?

 The facts presented indicate that all of the information possessed by lawyer X came from a review of the court file.
-The Committee is of the opinion that X has no duty to inform the Chancellor of matters that are apparent from reviewing the court file.
+Rule 3.3(d), MRPC, requires a lawyer in an ex parte proceeding inform the tribunal of all material facts known to the lawyer which will enable the tribunal to make an informed decision.
+The Committee is of the opinion that X has a duty to inform the Chancellor of these matters even if they are apparent from reviewing the court file.